Complete Blood CountComplete Blood Count

 Is there anything else I need to know about a complete blood count?

-A complete blood count is only one tool your health care provider uses to learn about your health.
+A complete blood count is only one tool your healthcare provider uses to learn about your health.
 Your provider will consider your medical history, symptoms, and other factors to make a diagnosis.

 47 thoughts on “Complete Blood Count (CBC)”